 Herpes is spread through contact with infected skin or mucosa, secretions from vagina, penis, or anus, or oral fluid of someone who is infected with the virus.
 This includes touching, kissing, and sexual contact (vaginal, anal, penile, and oral).
 Moist areas of the mouth, throat, anus, vulva, vagina, and eyes are very easily infected.
 Herpes can be passed from one partner to another or from one part of your own body to another part.
-If one partner has oral cold sores, he/she can pass on the virus during oral sex and cause genital herpes.
+If one partner has oral cold sores, they can pass on the virus during oral sex and cause genital herpes.
 Herpes is most easily spread when there are open sores, but it can also be spread before the blisters actually form or even from people with no symptoms.
 It’s very unlikely that herpes is spread by toilet seats, swimming pools, bathtubs, whirlpools, or moist towels.
 An infected mother can pass the virus to her baby during or after childbirth.
-Women who get infected for the first time close to the time of delivery are particularly likely to pass the virus to their baby.
-Pregnant women should always let their doctor know if they have had herpes or been exposed to herpes.
+Pregnant individuals who get infected for the first time close to the time of delivery are particularly likely to pass the virus to their baby.
+Pregnant individuals should always let their doctor know if they have had herpes or been exposed to herpes.

 What are the symptoms of oral herpes?